datafordemocracy/public-interest-data-2020/docs/expectations.md

 Some of our time together will be spent discussing the readings and projects, how we will practice responsible use of the data and the narrative we are creating, and providing feedback to our colleagues on their work.
 During these times, release yourself from your laptop and other electronic devices.

 Some of our time together will be spent actively learning to use R for data wrangling, analysis, and visualization and working on the project in teams.
 During these times, of course, you'll need your laptop.

+COVID revision: We'll try to post examples or link to materials for learning new steps in R, and will be active in Slack and via online office hours in helping troubleshoot.

 1. Thanks to a past lab member for suggesting this.